dragan717080/Groceries/README.md

 - **Shopping Cart**

-Shopping Cart State and Logic with Stripe in Next/React
+Shopping cart state and logic with Stripe in Next.js/React.

 - **ShadCn**

-Accessible, open source and customizable collection of beautifully designed components that you can use in your apps.
+Accessible, open source and customizable collection of beautifully designed components that you can use in your apps, built using Radix UI and Tailwind CSS.

 ## <a name="no-link"></a>How to install